Discord: History

+Release

 Discord was publicly released in May 2015 under the domain name discordapp.com.
-According to Citron, they made no specific moves to target any specific audience, but some gaming-related subreddits quickly began to replace their IRC links with Discord links.
+According to Citron, it made no moves to target a specific audience, but some gaming-related subreddits quickly began to replace their IRC links with Discord links.
 Discord became widely used by esports and LAN tournament gamers.
 The company benefited from relationships with Twitch streamers and subreddit communities for Diablo and World of Warcraft.

 In January 2016, Discord raised an additional $20 million in funding, including an investment from WarnerMedia (then TimeWarner).
-WarnerMedia was acquired by AT&T in 2018 and WarnerMedia Investment Group was shut down in 2019, selling its equity.
+WarnerMedia was acquired by AT&T in 2018 and WarnerMedia Investment Group shut down in 2019, selling its equity.

-Microsoft announced in April 2018 that it would provide Discord support for Xbox Live users, allowing them to link their Discord and Xbox Live accounts so that they can connect with their Xbox Live friends list through Discord.
+In April 2018, Microsoft announced that it would provide Discord support for Xbox Live users, allowing them to link their Discord and Xbox Live accounts so that they could connect with their Xbox Live friends list through Discord.

-In December 2018, the company announced it had raised $150 million in funding at a $2 billion valuation.
+In December 2018, Discord announced it had raised $150 million in funding at a $2 billion valuation.
 The round was led by Greenoaks Capital with participation from Firstmark, Tencent, IVP, Index Ventures, and Technology Opportunity Partners.

+Evolution

 In June 2020, Discord announced it was shifting focus away from video gaming specifically to a more all-purpose communication and chat client for all functions, revealing its new slogan "Your place to talk", along with a revised website.
 Among other planned changes was to reduce the number of gaming in-jokes it used within the client, improving the user onboarding experience, and increasing server capacity and reliability.
 The company announced it had received an additional $100 million in investments to help with these changes.